 We note that MMR assumes reliable communication channels whereas the proposed solution does not make any assumption regarding reliable communications.
 Section~\ref{sec:intermediateMMR} provides further details regarding the reasons why the proposed solution cannot make this assumption.

-\Subsubsubsection{Arbitrary node failures.} Byzantine faults model any fault in a processor including crashes, arbitrary behavior, and malicious behaviors.
+\Subsubsubsection{Arbitrary node failures} Byzantine faults model any fault in a node including crashes, arbitrary behavior, and malicious behavior~\cite{DBLP:journals/toplas/LamportSP82}.
 Here the adversary lets each node receive the arriving messages and calculate its state according to the algorithm.
 However, once a node (that is captured by the adversary) sends a message, the adversary can modify the message in any way, delay it for an arbitrarily long period or even remove it from the communication channel.
-Note that the adversary has the power to coordinate such actions without any limitation about his computational or communication power.
+Note that the adversary has the power to coordinate such actions without any limitation on his computational or communication power.

-We also note that the studied algorithm, MMR, assumes the absence of spoofing attack, and thus authentication is not needed.
+We also note that the studied algorithm, MMR, assumes the absence of spoofing attacks, and thus authentication is not needed.
 Also, the adversary cannot change the content of messages sent from a non-faulty node.
-Since MMR assumes the availability of a common coin service, and since the only available, to the best of our knowledge, self-stabilizing common coin algorithm, BDH~\cite{DBLP:conf/podc/Ben-OrDH08}, assumes private channels, we also assume that the communications between any two non-faulty processors are private.
+Since MMR assumes the availability of a RCCs service, and since the only available, to the best of our knowledge, self-stabilizing RCCs algorithm, BDH~\cite{DBLP:conf/podc/Ben-OrDH08}, assumes private channels, we also assume that the communications between any two non-faulty nodes are private.
 That is, it cannot be read by the adversary.

 For the sake of solvability~\cite{DBLP:journals/toplas/LamportSP82,DBLP:journals/jacm/PeaseSL80,DBLP:conf/podc/Toueg84}, the fault model that we consider limits only the number of nodes that can be captured by the adversary.
-That is, the number, $t$, of Byzantine failure needs to be less than one-third of the number, $n$, of processors in the system, \ie $3t+1\leq n$.
-The set of non-faulty processors is denoted by $\Correct$ and called the set of correct processors.
+That is, the number, $t$, of Byzantine failure needs to be less than one-third of the number, $n$, of nodes in the system, \ie $3t+1\leq n$.
+The set of non-faulty nodes is denoted by $\Correct$ and called the set of non-faulty nodes.

 \Subsubsection{Arbitrary transient-faults} We consider any temporary violation of the assumptions according to which the system was designed to operate.
 We refer to these violations and deviations as \emph{arbitrary transient-faults} and assume that they can corrupt the system state arbitrarily (while keeping the program code intact).
 The occurrence of an arbitrary transient fault is rare.
 Thus, our model assumes that the last arbitrary transient fault occurs before the system execution starts~\cite{DBLP:books/mit/Dolev2000}.
 Also, it leaves the system to start in an arbitrary state.